About the Program

 We also offer image-guided advanced interventional pain management techniques.
 By using imaging technology, our specialists can identify target areas and deliver pain relief more effectively to patients.

 Mass General is consistently ranked among the best hospitals in the country by U.S. News & World Report.
-Our ranking is based on our quality of care, patient safety and reputation in more than 16 different specialties.
+Our ranking is based on our quality of care, patient safety and reputation in different specialties.
 Our commitment to excellence means that we work to ensure that you receive the best care at all points during your visit.

 As an academic center, Mass General invests in research to understand disease and develop new approaches in treatment.
 Our doctors are leaders within their respective fields and collaborate with colleagues in various departments across the hospital.
 As a patient, you benefit from shared expertise, leading research, and our commitment to quality and excellence.